hyundai-robotics/doc-hi6-operation/book.md

 # Copyrights

 The product, as well as all programs, files, and contents covered in this manual, are protected by copyright laws and confidentiality agreements.
-Any activities, such as use, copying, disclosure, or distribution to third parties that are not expressly permitted by Hyundai Robotics, are strictly prohibited.
+Any activities, such as use, copying, disclosure, or distribution to third parties that are not expressly permitted by HD Hyundai Robotics, are strictly prohibited.

 <Br>

-Copyright ⓒ 2022 HYUNDAI ROBOTICS.
+Copyright ⓒ 2025 HD HYUNDAI ROBOTICS.
 All rights reserved.